ccabello99/pymodaq_plugins_bnc/README.rst

 Below is the list of instruments included in this plugin

-Viewer0D
+Actuator
 ++++++++

-BNC575 Delay/Pulse Generator Interface
+BNC575 Delay/Pulse Generator Interface with Delay Scan Capability